-There is nothing known about the population status of this species.
+Little is known about the population status of this species.

-There are probably no major threats to this species as there are few human activities within its range, although there is limited tourism development ongoing in the region.
+There are no major threats to this species as there are few human activities within its range and suitable habitat remaining, although there is limited tourism development ongoing in the region.

 Red List Status